 Chicago Buyers Want Familiar Lakes

-- Diamond Lake
+- Diamond Lake in Cassopolis

-- Eagle Lake
+- Eagle Lake in Edwardsburg

-- Paw Paw Lake near Lake Michigan
+- Paw Paw Lake in Coloma/Watervliet near Lake Michigan

 The Lake Is the Product.
-The House Is the Packaging.
+The House Is the Packaging

-If you want fewer regrets, stop treating the house like the main event.
+Stop treating the house like the main event.
 The lake is the main event.

 Two properties can look identical online yet command very different prices because their lake experiences differ.
 Before worrying about finishes or renovations, start with the water itself.